 These financial statements have been prepared in compliance with International Financial Reporting Standards ("IFRS").
-The financial statements were authorized for issue by the BCI Chief Executive Officer/Chief Investment Officer on July 7, 2021.
+These financial statements were authorized for issue by the Chief Executive Officer/Chief Investment Officer on July 12, 2022.

-(b) Accounting for real estate investments:
+(b) Basis of consolidation:

 Real estate investments are directly held by the Fund.
 The Fund is an investment entity, and as such, does not consolidate the entities it controls.
-Instead, interests in subsidiaries are classified at fair value through profit or loss, and measured at fair value.
+Instead, interests in subsidiaries are classified at fair value through profit and loss and measured at fair value.